serviceseeking/serviceseeking-test/README.md

       - home; and
       - to-do list.

-  As a user, when I add a to-do list item and click "save", I should see a page with my to-do list.
+  **As a user**, when I add a to-do list item and click "save", I should see a page with my to-do list.

-  As a user, when I visit the to-do list page and I click "edit", I should see the edit form of the to-do list.
+  **As a user**, when I visit the to-do list page and I click "edit", I should see the edit form of the to-do list.

-  As a user, when I visit the edit page of my to-do list, update my to-do list item and click "update", I should  see my to-do list with the updated item.
+  **As a user**, when I visit the edit page of my to-do list, update my to-do list item and click "update", I should  see my to-do list with the updated item.

-  As a user, when I visit the to-do list page and I click "delete", I should be asked to confirm my deletion.
+  **As a user**, when I visit the to-do list page and I click "delete", I should be asked to confirm my deletion.

-  As a user, when I visit the to-do list page and I click "delete" and confirm the deletion, my to-do list item should be deleted and I should be redirected to the index page of to-do items.
+  **As a user**, when I visit the to-do list page and I click "delete" and confirm the deletion, my to-do list item should be deleted and I should be redirected to the index page of to-do items.

 ##What we are looking for##